 The circumstance that forced the Chola in becoming subordinate of the Mahidhara court of Angkor was due to the invasion of the Muslim front-line that shook-up the Hindu world under the leadership of the Chola itself.
 Before his death in 1030, the Musulman invader Mahmud led the Muslim force against Jayapala of Shahis whom we had identified as no other than a descendant of Jayavarman V (The Chola Dynasty: The Cholan Consortium: The Cholan Empire of Tanjore).
 The conquest had reached Delhi and further more infiltrated deeper into the Cholan territory.
 The Muslim's infiltration in India also lent support to the rising of two of the Chola's ancient rivals, the Pandya and the Hoysala of South India (Notes: The decline of the Chola).
 At the other front, the Buddhist consortium also rose up to fight off the Cholan supremacy.
 With the support from Anuruddha of Ramandesa, Ceylon drove the last of the Cholan yolk from Sri Langka.
 Facing with enemies of many fronts, the Chola's glory day was over.
 Since the reign of Rajadhiraja I, the Cholan presence in the Indian history started to fade and finally disappeared altogether after the next few remaining reigns.
 Before merging with Angkor, the Chola conducted the last raid against the Malay Peninsular to free its maritime venture from the control of Ramanadesa.
 According to Chinese sources, the Chola then handed the conquered territory back to its previous owner, which was the Sri Vijaya.
 As we shall see, the latter took no time to resuscitate back their old business and the same time left Angkor into the hand of less competent family members.
 Moving his court to Mahidhapura, Jayavarman VI left the Angkorean throne to his brother Dharanindravarman I. At the sane time, the Chola was allowed to move to Prey Nokor and gradually infiltrated itself into the Angkorean court through Champapura.
 On the other front, evidences also show that the Cholan campaign against Anurudha was not only concerning the lost of the Malay Peninsular but of Ramandesa itself.
 The Triphuvanaditya's legacy of the last Mon's King Makutavamsa was seen returning in the court of Tathon and Pagan, during the reign of Anuruddha's successor, Kyanzittha.
 It is important to note that during his reign, the Chinese council of rites recommended to give him the same honor as the ruler of Ta-the (a reference to Angkor).
 At Angkor, the Chola's return might start as early as the high priest Divakara performing the coronation of Dharanindravarman I while Jayavarman VI brought his court to Mahidhara where he reestablished the Sri Vijayan Empire.
 At the same time, an inscription found at the shore of the Mekong River near Wat Phu bring enigma to this region long time connected to the Cholan legacy.
-Known as the inscription of Wat Luong-Kau (Pagoda of the king Kau), it commemorates a king named Divanika with the title of Maharajadhiraja (BEFEO II: La Steles de Vat Luong-Kau, George Coedes).
+Known as the inscription of Wat Luong-Kau (Pagoda of the king Kau), it commemorates a king named Devanika with the title of Maharajadhiraja (NDORK: La Steles de Vat Luong-Kau).
 Unlike other Angkorean inscriptions of the time, it uses Gupta characters of the ancient Kaundinya court.
-The immediate reaction among scholars is to date the inscription around the fifth century and to relate the king Divanika to a member of the Kaundinya family, notably of the Funan King Gunavarman (Notes: The King Divanika).
+The immediate reaction among scholars is to date the inscription around the fifth century and to relate the king Devanika to a member of the Kaundinya family, notably of the Funan King Gunavarman.
 To recall back, Gunavarman was a heir apparent of Kaundinya Jayavarman and the nagi princess Praphavati who left many inscriptions in Gupta style characters during his reign at Prey Nokor.
-Connecting the King Divanika with th+e Kaundynia immediate lineage however created more problems to fit an ancient legacy of Vishnuite folklore into the Brahmanic Buddhist family tradition of Kaundinya.
+Connecting the King Devanika with the Kaundynia immediate lineage however created more problems to fit an ancient legacy of Vishnuite folklore into the Brahmanic Buddhist family tradition of Kaundinya (Notes: The King Devanika).
 His title Mahadhiraja indicates that he claimed himself as a cakravatin monarch which none of the immediate descendants of Kaundinya could claim as such.
 At the time of its early foundation, Nokor Khmer was still a small kingdom and the Kaundinya kings at the time were not crowned as Cakravatin monarchs.
 Another clue that denies the antiquity of the inscription to the Kaundinya's early time at Prey Nokor is that it was dedicated to the memory of Kuruksetra, a northern Indian locality that has never been mentioned in Khmer inscriptions before but was mentioned in the recent inscriptions of Phnom Sandak and Prah Vihear.
 Consistent with the rise of the Cholan empire in South India, the arrival of King Devanika coincide with the emergence of the Botomsurya lineage in the Angkorean court.
 As we had seen, it was Suryavarman I who awarded a land to an abroad scholar named Sukarman and was named Kuruksetra, in the memory of his Indian origin (Notes: The original Kuruksettra).
-All these indication led us to believe that king Divanika was actually a close member of the Cholan King Rajdhiraja I (1044-1053), if it was not him.
+All these indication led us to believe that king Devanika was actually a close member of the Cholan King Rajdhiraja I if it was not him.
 The late use of the Gupta script is not a surprise, considering that the Cholan court was so conservative to let go of any past Gupta legacies that were still present at the Pallava court.

 The Cholan Expansion